Hildebrand Law, P.C. mobile logo

 The family court did not address any increase in child support payments corresponding with Father’s increase in parenting time.
 This omission cannot properly be classified as a “clerical error” under ARFLP 85(A).
 The family court confirmed that it did not intend to modify child support in its July 2015 order when it explicitly denied Father’s motion to correct the alleged “clerical mistake” in its May 2017 order.

-There is no evidence in the record before us that these orders were not entered exactly as the family court intended.
+There is no evidence in the record before the Arizona Court of Appeals that these orders were not entered exactly as the family court intended.
 See Hatch v.
 Hatch, 113 Ariz.
 130, 134 (1976) (a motion to correct a clerical mistake cannot be used to retroactively change a child support award when there is no evidence that the change was to correct a clerical error).
 Therefore, this was not a clerical oversight pursuant to ARFLP 85(A).

-For the foregoing reasons, we affirm the decision of the family court.
-Mother requests an award of attorney fees and costs pursuant to BLAIR v.
+For the foregoing reasons, the court of appeals affirmed the decision of the family court.
+Mother requested an award of attorney fees and costs pursuant to BLAIR v.
 BLAIR and A.R.S. § 25–324.
-We award Mother an amount of reasonable attorney fees and costs to be determined upon compliance with Arizona Rule of Civil Appellate Procedure 21.
+The court of appeals awarded Mother an amount of reasonable attorney fees and costs to be determined upon her compliance with Arizona Rule of Civil Appellate Procedure 21.

 If you have questions about how to fix an error in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce and family law attorneys have over 100 years of combined experience successfully representing clients in divorce and family law cases.
+Our Arizona divorce and family law attorneys have decades of combined experience successfully representing clients in divorce and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.